fmanclossi/TJBot-playbook/examples/Doggy/Tale1.Scene5.StandUp.Doggy.md

 * verify that TJBot is fully functional and node-red is working as expected (TJBot credentials, too).

-* (Doggy version only) verify that Tale1.Scene4 is enabled and working on dedicated Flow
+* (Doggy Premium only) verify that Tale1.Scene4 is enabled and working on dedicated Flow

 **Steps:**